selvi-aras/WassersteinLR/README.md

 We are omitting the mixed-feature generalization of previous scripts `main_hpc.jl`, `interpret_results.jl`, `regularized_main_hpc.jl`, and `regularized_interpret_results.jl`, since these are mostly identical with the only difference being name of the functions called, and the name of UCI datasets.

 ## Final Notes
-The following scripts are also available upon request:
+In this repository, we included core codes to illustrate the implementation of our algorithm.
+However, there are some extension or codes not provided, as they are not directly relevant to our findings.
+To this end, we would like to note that, the following scripts are also available upon request:
 - Parallelized codes for the experiments to run on Linux-based cluster computers (we work with [Imperial College Cluster Computers](https://www.imperial.ac.uk/computational-methods/hpc/)).
 - [PBS](https://en.wikipedia.org/wiki/Portable_Batch_System) job codes.
-- Codes we used to visualize experiments.
+- Codes we used to visualize experiments (via `PlotlyJS` and `Julia.Plots`).
 - Some algorithmic techniques on speeding up the cutting-plane method are available (*e.g.*, using hash tables to check if a constraint was deleted before not to cycle).
 - Our codes for benchmark methods from the literature, for example, those for the experiments mentioned in Section 2.2.
+- Solving nature's optimization prbolem for each fixed beta to find the worst-case distributions, for example, in order to get the right plot of Figure 1 of our paper.

 ## Thank You
 Thank you for your interest in our work.
 If you found this work useful in your research and/or applications, please star this repository and cite: